Other terms for routes

 'Concessionary', 'permissive' or 'permitted' paths

 These are not Public Rights of Way but routes along which the landowner permits people to walk or ride.
-The permission may extend just to certain types of user, e.g. walkers.
+The permission may extend just to certain types of user, for example walkers.
 The permission (which may be a written agreement or just verbal) may be withdrawn by the landowner.

 Sometimes the permission may be for the riding of cycles or of horses on a route which is a Public Footpath.
 In this case, walkers have a right to use the path, whilst riders use the same route only with permission.
 The route is a Public Right of Way for walkers, but a concessionary or permissive path for riders.